JSAbrahams/mamba/README.md

 ### ➕ Functions

-I can write a simple script that computes the factorial of 100.
+We can write a simple script that computes the factorial of a value given by the user.
 ```mamba
 def factorial (x: Int) => match x with
     0 => 1